CYCLING PERFORMANCE TIPS

 Pathological fatigue is defined as fatigue and tiredness that cannot be explained by the volume of training.
 These are generally medical conditions such as infection, neoplasia, disorders of the blood, cardiovascular, or endocrine systems, and psychologic/psychiatric disorders.
 Included in this grouping are the side effects of medications and "chronic fatigue syndrome" - an ill defined medical condition.
 A recent article has muddied the water even further by describing muscle changes from years of high volume exercise training that may be related to this entity.
 Another controversial possibility is iron deficiency without anemia - although this is much more common in endurance runners than cyclists.

-For those of you interested in the basic physiology of overtraining, the underlying pathology is speculated to be related to an autonomic nervous system imbalance and/or a problem with the endocrine system.
+The underlying pathology is speculated to be related to an autonomic nervous system imbalance and/or a problem with the endocrine system.
 Several findings support this thesis.
 During heavy endurance training or overreaching periods, the majority of studies indicate a reduced adrenal responsiveness to ACTH which is compensated by an increased pituitary ACTH release.
 In early overtraining syndrome, despite increased pituitary ACTH release, adrenal responsiveness continues and serum cortisol levels fall.
 In advanced stages of overtraining, pituitary ACTH release falls as well.
 In this stage, there is additional evidence of decreased intrinsic sympathetic activity and sensitivity of target organs to catecholamines - indicated by decreased catecholamine excretion during night rest, decreased beta-adrenoreceptor density, decreased beta-adrenoreceptor-mediated responses, and increased resting and exercise induced plasma norepinephrine levels.

 There is also a psychological toll from overtraining.
 For the most part, the competitive athlete is a well-adjusted individual who demonstrates less depression, anxiety, and fatigue than nonathletic counterparts.
 The well-trained athlete, however, may also have a personality that is somewhat rigid, strongly goal oriented, and perfectionist.
 It is not unrealistic to expect that when confronted with diminished performance or success, such an athlete may be compelled to drive himself or herself harder to succeed.
 This can express itself in the form of depression and accompanying chronic fatigue.